 - Where to Buy Molasses

-Thanks to the wonderful feedback we have received over the past eight years, blackstrap molasses appears to be making headlines as one of the best home remedies around!
+Thanks to the wonderful feedback we have received over the past 14 years, blackstrap molasses appears to be making headlines as one of the best home remedies around!
 We have emails from our readers about blackstrap molasses curing cancerous tumors, fibroid tumors, anxiety, constipation, edema, heart palpitations, anemia, arthritic pain, joint pain, and acne, just to name a few.
 It has also been reported that molasses turns gray hair back to its original color and is a wonderful skin softener!
 Blackstrap molasses is also one of the best remedies around to alleviate menstrual cramping.

 1 Tablespoon of Blackstrap Molasses, first thing in the morning.